IBM/improve-discovery-results-using-api-based-relevancy-training/README.md

 ```

 Ensure that the training status shows values as shown in below image.

 ![](./images/discovery-training-status.png)

 Once the training is completed, you can run a sample query to get the list of documents.
 Make a note of results.
 A sample query and it's results are as in following image.
+Later we will mark these documents/results as relevant or not relevant and we will see that if the documents retrieved for this query is as per we marked them.

 ![Before Improvisation](./images/before-improvisation.png)